Remember when Charlie Sheen was melting down? In 2011 he basically set his life aflame, and somehow that was a great idea to write an article.

 “Life all comes down to a few moments.
 This is one of them.”

-Very true as well, and to live in the now, you must make sure that your debts are dealt with so that your now is not cluttered up with all the bills from your past.
+Very true as well, and to live in the now, you must make sure that your debts are dealt with so that you now are not cluttered up with all the bills from your past.
 Very sound financial advice.

 I’d like to thank Brainy Quotes for supplying me with all of this great information, and Mr. Sheen for passing on his philosophy of life so willingly.